 What determines the value of your vinyl records?
 Two major things: release version and condition.

 Release version applies to vinyl albums that have been released multiple times.
-Some of these pressings are worth more than others, so make sure to
+Some of these pressings are worth more than others, so make sure to find out the release version of the vinyl records you intend to sell.

 Condition will greatly influence how much you can sell your albums for.
 It doesn’t matter how valuable the release version of your album is; if it doesn’t sound or look good, you won’t fetch a very high price for it.